 RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION Where the Company does not have material exposure to environmental or social risks, report the basis for that determination to the Board, and where appropriate benchmark the Company's environmental or social risk profile against its peers.
 The Company will disclose this information in its Annual Report.
-Principle 8: Remunerate fairly and responsibly Recommendation 8.1 The Board of a listed entity should: YES (a) The Company has a remuneration committee which is made up of three independent directors. (a) have a remuneration committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive. (b) The Charter of the committee is found on the Company website. (c) The Members of the committee are Loren King, David Deloub and Lai Kwok Kin (d) The committee met 4 times during the past financial year.
+Princi ple 8: Remunerate fairly and responsibly The Bo nmendation 8.1 pard of a listed entity should: YES (a) The Company has a remuneration committee which is made up of three independent directors.
+The Charter of the committee is found on the Company website. (a) (b) have a remuneration committee which: (i) has at least three members, a majority of whom are independent Directors; and (ii) is chaired by an independent Director, and disclose: (iii) the charter of the committee; (iv) the members of the committee; and (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or if it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for Directors and senior executives and ensuring that such remuneration is appropriate and not excessive. (b) The Charter of the committee is found on the Company website. (c) The Members of the committee are Loren King, David Deloub and Lai Kwok Kin (d) The committee met 4 times during the past financial year.
 Recommendation 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive Directors and the remuneration of executive Directors and other senior executives.
 YES The Company's Corporate Governance Plan requires the Board to disclose its policies and practices regarding the remuneration of Directors and senior executives, which is disclosed in the remuneration report contained in the Company's Annual Report as well as being disclosed on the Company's website.
 Recommendation 8.3 A listed entity which has an equity-based remuneration scheme should: YES (a) The Company does not have an equity-based remuneration scheme.
 The Company does not have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme.
-96
+7.7

-RECO MMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (a) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and (b) disclose that policy or a summary of it.
-Addit ional recommendations that apply only in certain cases Recor nmendation 9.1 Not Applicable which docum place the di d entity with a director who does not speak the language in board or security holder meetings are held or key corporate nents are written should disclose the processes it has in to ensure the director understands and can contribute to scussions at those meetings and understands and can arge their obligations in relation to those documents.
-Recor nmendation 9.2 Not Applicable d entity established outside Australia should ensure that ags of security holders are held at a reasonable place and Recor nmendation 9.3 Not Applicable mana(extern ed entity established outside Australia, and an externally ged listed entity that has an AGM, should ensure that its all auditor attends its AGM and is available to answer ons from security holders relevant to the audit.
+REC DMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (a) (b) have a policy on whether participants are permitted to enter into transactions (whether through the use of derivatives or otherwise) which limit the economic risk of participating in the scheme; and disclose that policy or a summary of it.
+Addi tional recommendations that apply only in certain cases A liste which docur place the d mmendation 9.1 ed entity with a director who does not speak the language in a board or security holder meetings are held or key corporate ments are written should disclose the processes it has in to ensure the director understands and can contribute to iscussions at those meetings and understands and can arge their obligations in relation to those documents.
+Not Applicable A list mmendation 9.2 ed entity established outside Australia should ensure that ngs of security holders are held at a reasonable place and Not Applicable A list mmendation 9.3 ed entity established outside Australia, and an externally ged listed entity that has an AGM, should ensure that its hal auditor attends its AGM and is available to answer ions from security holders relevant to the audit.
+Not Applicable

-Holista Colltech Limited Shareholder information 31 December 2023
+Holista Colltech Limited Shareholder information 31 December 2024